UBC-CIC/amazon-transcribe-captions-for-zoom/README.md

 After meeting the Zoom requirements.

-Launch a new Zoom meeting, on the meeting room task bar click on the Close Caption icon and "Copy the API token" this will be used in the transcription application.
+Launch a new Zoom meeting, on the meeting room task bar click on the Closed Caption icon and "Copy the API token" this will be used in the transcription application.

 ![alt text](images/zoom_enable_cc.png "Use a 3rd party CC service")

-Next goto the Real-time Audio Transcription Close Captioning for Zoom URL
+Next goto the Real-time Audio Transcription Closed Captioning for Zoom URL

 Paste the token and select language:
 ![alt text](images/zoom_paste_token.png "Paste Zoom token")